otter606/sed-ed-sedmleditor/org.sedml.jlibsedml.editor/trunk/Readme.txt

-This is the README file for the SED-ED SEDML editor, released August 2011.
+This is the README file for the SED-ED SEDML editor, released December 2011.

+What's new in 0.9.5

+New Features

+ - 'Cut' editing functionality added
+ - You can now copy and paste between diagrams
+ - Bugfix for editing Miriam URNs which caused application to hang.

-What's new this version:
+What's new this version (0.9.1):

 New features
 1) Can now obtain SBML models from BioModels referenced by a Miriam URN ( needs internet connection ).